ctnava/rxtechnotes/3_prescribing.md

-# Chapter 3: Prescribing Marketing Drugs
+# Chapter 3: Authorizing Access to Drugs

+This chapter covers how patients are authorized access to medications by prescribing authorities.

+---

 The **Durham-Humphrey Amendment** (1951) amendment established two classes of drugs: *legend* & *over-the-counter* (OTC).